zama-ai/concrete-ml/docs/guides/using_gpu.md

 |             |                 |               |            |           |

 {% hint style="warning" %}
-When compiling a model for GPU it will be assigned gpu-specific crypto-system parameters.
-GPU-compatible parameters are more constrained than CPU ones so, for some models, the Concrete compiler might have more difficulty finding GPU-compatible crypto-parmaters, resulting in the  `NoParametersFound` error.
+When compiling a model for GPU, it will be assigned GPU-specific crypto-system parameters.
+These parameters are more constrained compared to CPU-specific ones.
+As a result, the Concrete compiler may have difficulty finding suitable GPU-compatible crypto-parmaters for some models, leading to a `NoParametersFound` error.
 {% endhint %}

 ## Performance

-Performance gains between 1x-10x can be obtained on high end GPUs such as V100, A100, H100, when compared to a desktop CPU.
-Compared to a high-end 64 or 96-core server CPU, speed-ups are around 1x-3x.
+On high-end GPUs like V100, A100, or H100, the performance gains range from 1x to 10x compared to a desktop CPU.
+When compared to a high-end 64 or 96-core server CPU, the speed-up is typically around 1x to 3x.

-On consumer grade GPUs such as GTX40xx or GTX30xx there may be little speedup or even a slowdown compared to executing on a desktop CPU.
+On consumer grade GPUs such as GTX40xx or GTX30xx, there may be little speedup or even a slowdown compared to execution on a desktop CPU.

-## Usage preqreuisites
+## Prerequisites

 To use the CUDA enabled backend you need to install the GPU-enabled Concrete compiler: